CorentinTh/FractalTree/README.md

 ```Javascript
 length_of_a_branch = length * reducer * number_of_generation
 ```
-So, the bigger the reducer the more branches you have (and more time it get to render)
+So, the bigger the reducer the more branches you have (and more time it get to render).